Current Quarter Drop

 Unrestricted Drop Period

 Through the second week of the quarter, you can add and drop freely on MyUW.
+(Note: Summer A-term and B-term do not have an Unrestricted Drop Period.)
 These drops will not show up on your transcript.
 A $20 Change of Registration Fee is charged for all registration changes made on a single day beginning the 8th calendar day of the quarter.

 Late Course Drop Period

 Between Week 3 and the last day of instruction, there are two options for dropping classes:

 Quarterly Drop on MyUW

 You may drop one course per quarter using the self-serve Quarterly Drop on MyUW.

 Adviser-Assisted Drop Request Process

-If you have already used your self-serve Quarterly Drop, if you want to drop more than one course, or you want to completely withdraw, use the Adviser-Assisted Drop process.
+If you have already used your self-serve Quarterly Drop, if you want to drop two or more classes, or completely withdraw from all of your classes, use the Adviser-Assisted Drop process.

 With the Adviser-Assisted Drop Request Process, you submit a form that sends an email to your adviser(s), You should connect with your adviser(s) to discuss what you want to do, and the adviser(s) will then communicate with the UW Bothell registration team to drop the classes.
 Submitting the form does not automatically drop the courses.
 You must connect and communicate with you adviser(s).